-* in addition to relative number of calls and complaints received and information from public surveys, which apply to all activities
+* In addition to relative number of calls and complaints received and information from public surveys, which apply to all activities

 X. ALTERNATIVE DISPUTE RESOLUTION OF CONSUMER

 Alternative Dispute Resolution (ADR) has to do with the processes and techniques of resolving the disputes as a mean for disagreeing parties to come to an agreement prior to the litigation.
 ADR is a collective term for the methods that parties can settle disputes among themselves, with (or without) the help from a third party.